keing1/keing1.github.io/_posts/2025-04-24-reward-hacking.md

 Alternatively, if the companies cannot fully resolve the bottlenecks on their own, work on reward hacking, especially on mitigating reward hacking, could increase the rate of AI progress alongside improving safety.

-Third, some AI safety researchers believe that reward hacking is not particularly relevant for the emergence of severe misalignment, and that other kinds of misalignment, like scheming, are worth more study.
+Third, some AI safety researchers believe that most reward hacking is not particularly relevant for the emergence of severe misalignment, and that other kinds of misalignment, like scheming, are worth more study (though it's worth noting these categories overlap).

 Fourth, many valuable reward hacking experiments require the ability to perform large-scale RL experiments, which is difficult to do if you are not working in a frontier AI lab.
 If you are an independent researcher, this will likely close off a subset of interesting reward hacking research directions, at least until better external tooling and [model organisms](https://www.lesswrong.com/posts/ChDH335ckdvpxXaXX/model-organisms-of-misalignment-the-case-for-a-new-pillar-of-1) are developed.